-SMiiLE had the chance to showcase their renowned stage performances while on tour this past fall.
-Their full-length, six-track album, “Like a Diamond in the Rough, You Shine,” lit up venues across the east coast.
-Unlike the vast majority of records released today, the album was recorded entirely on tape, a process facilitated by a friend of Miles’ who operates an analog studio and repairs gear, like old ‘50s Neve boards, himself.
+The Austin-based group had the chance to showcase their renowned stage performances while on tour this past fall.
+Their full-length, six-track album, “Like a Diamond in the Rough, You Shine,” lit up venues across the East Coast.
+Unlike the majority of records released today, the album was recorded entirely on tape, a process facilitated by a friend of Miles’ who operates an analog studio and repairs gear, like old ’50s Neve boards, himself.

 On the recording process, Miles tells me, “It was really really cool, but it meant that we couldn’t edit anything.
 These days, if you screw up a take, you can really quickly just edit it.
 You almost don’t even have to try to sound good because it’s so easy to edit stuff, but with that album we literally had to get everything perfect the first time.”
-Without the handiness of computers, the operation was extremely challenging, though for the band, it still proved to be “fruitful.”
+Without the handiness of computers, the operation was extremely challenging, though for the band, it still proved to be fruitful.

 The concept for the album was also a place of intrigue for me.
-As previously mentioned, the album functions like a bolt of lightning, providing electrifying and angelic harmonies, warped instrumentations, and exhilarating melodies.
-At the same time, “Like a Diamond in the Rough, You Shine,” features surprisingly candid lyrics, juxtaposing the musical twists and turns with a rather palpable experience of falling in love.
+As previously mentioned, it functions like a bolt of lightning, providing electrifying and angelic harmonies, warped instrumentations, and exhilarating melodies.
+At the same time, “Like a Diamond in the Rough, You Shine” features surprisingly candid lyrics, juxtaposing the musical twists and turns with a palpable experience of falling in love.

-The song “Something” begins with the words, “Something has happened to me / Something is changing / As I approach you / I notice as I do / This feeling of being so new,” echoing the beginning feelings of a blossoming romance.
+The song “Something” begins: “Something has happened to me / Something is changing / As I approach you / I notice as I do / This feeling of being so new,” echoing the beginning feelings of a blossoming romance.
 “Must Be Something Pt.
 1” explores the dark uncertainty of love with lyrics like, “Shackled ankles got me feelin / Hollow / Do you see things the way that I see them / Hollow.”

 Love manifested itself into the record almost naturally, as Miles found himself at the center of it during the writing process.
 “I was falling really deeply in love around that time,” he says.
 “I was 23 when we wrote it, so my brain was just going crazy and spinning with all of the struggles; just trying to understand who you are as a person, as well as understanding somebody else and how you interact when you don’t have very much experience.”

 However, what most excited Miles about the record was how alive the music ended up being.
 Despite some underlying heavy tones, the album remains a piece of positivity and warmth for listeners, a fact not necessarily ironic, but rather moving.
 Perhaps the album alone is a diamond in the rough.
-Joy can come from the most complicated of places.
+Joy can come from complicated places.

 Debuting the album on tour was an incredible experience for the band, though considering the roughness that comes with living life on the road, it was not without obstacles.
-“Tour is my favorite thing in the whole world,” Miles tells me, adding, “We definitely all get really excited about going on tour, but then three weeks in everybody gets kinda tired, because it really is exhausting.”
-He then went on to explain the hilarious notion of “party prison” to me, a phrase him and the rest of SMiiLE use to describe the circumstance of being invited to stay at a fan’s house, only to be swamped by unexpected party guests and generous offerings of cocaine.
+“Tour is my favorite thing in the whole world,” Miles tells me.
+“We definitely all get really excited about going on tour, but then three weeks in everybody gets kinda tired, because it really is exhausting.”
+He then went on to explain the hilarious notion of “party prison” to me, a phrase him and the rest of SMiiLE use to describe the circumstance of being invited to stay at a fan’s house, only to be swamped by unexpected party guests and generous offerings of drugs.